Rear-end accidents in Fort Lauderdale are a common occurrence, as they are throughout the rest of Florida.

 - Seat Belt Injuries.
 Typically, these are characterized by lacerations and bruising.

 These injuries can range from mild to severe, but almost always require medical care.
-Our legal team is committed to fighting for the compensation our clients deserve.Who Is At-Fault in a Rear-End Crash?
+Our Fort Lauderdale lawyers are committed to fighting for the compensation our clients deserve.Who Is At-Fault in a Rear-End Crash?

 Every driver owes a legal duty of care to others on the road to drive safely.
 That means obeying all traffic laws and ordinances, refraining from reckless driving and maintaining a proper lookout.
 If a driver breaches this duty, it’s considered negligence.
 If someone is injured as a result of that breach, the negligent driver (and/or his insurance company, vehicle owner or in some cases employer) is liable to pay damages.